 This really easy red velvet brownie recipe starts with a simple boxed mix so you can whip them up quickly when your sweet tooth craves gooey red velvet Oreo brownies.

-Just wait until you see how I make the cream cheese filing so it's perfectly snow white!
+Just wait until you see how I make the perfectly snow white cream cheese filling!
 Ok, I'll tell you now.
 Egg whites -- no yolks.

-The pure white cream cheese filling contrasts beautifully with the vibrant red color, the Oreos, and the chocolate chips, so these red velvet brownies are definitely special enough for special occasions.
+The pure white cream cheese filling contrasts beautifully with the vibrant red color, the Oreos, and the chocolate chips, so these brownies are definitely pretty enough for special occasions.

 Why You'll Love This Recipe

 - Super fudgy chewy brownie from a cake mix

 - Easy red velvet brownies recipe with simple ingredients

 - Perfect sweet treat for Valentine's Day

 This easy cake mix brownie recipe comes together with simple ingredients.
 Please refer to the recipe card for the exact quantities.

 Red velvet cake mix.
 Red velvet cheesecake brownies start with a 15.25 oz box of red velvet cake mix.
 I used Duncan Hines.
 Don't follow any directions on the package.